LLNL/axom/src/axom/klee/docs/sphinx/specifying_shapes.rst

       }
     }

-Bindings chunks must return a table whose exported keys are Lua identifiers.
+Bindings chunks must return a table whose exported keys are non-keyword Lua identifiers.
 Exported values may be booleans, numbers, strings, tables, or functions.
 Like input variables, exported bindings are ordinary Lua globals; deck code can reassign exported names and can mutate exported tables.